Dependent Tuition Waiver

 - The application must be sent to Human Resource Services for certifying employee eligibility.

-- Human Resources will send the eligibility certificate to the appropriate financial aid office.
+- Human Resource Services will send the eligibility certificate to the appropriate financial aid office.

 - New certification and recertification is required for each academic term.